Caring for a Senior Cat

 will also be beneficial to cats who are suffering from dental disease due to

 aging or injury.
-Always make sure your cat has easy access to water.
+Always make sure your cat has easy access to clean water.

 begins to set into older joints, they may not be able to get into the places